 Operating income for the Rigid Open Top business increased from \$114 million (11% of net sales) for fiscal 2009 to \$124 million (11% of net sales) in fiscal 2010.
-The increase is attributed to \$21 million increase from base volume growth, \$5 million of lower selling, general and administrative expenses, \$18 million reduction of integration and business optimization expense and \$6 million from acquisitions partially offset by a \$28 million negative relationship of net selling price to raw material cost, \$6 million increase in depreciation expense and an \$8 million decline in operations.
+The \$10 million increase is attributable to the 9% base volume growth described above and \$10 million from acquisition volume growth attributed to Superfos partially offset by a \$28 million negative relationship of net selling price to raw material cost.
 Operating income for the Rigid Closed Top business increased from \$58 million (7% of net sales) for fiscal 2009 to \$73 million (8% of net sales) in fiscal 2010.
-The increase is primarily attributable to \$27 million from base volume growth and \$2 million from improved operating performance in manufacturing partially offset by a \$12 million negative relationship of net selling price to raw material cost.
+The increase is primarily attributable to the 14% base volume growth described above partially offset by a \$12 million negative relationship of net selling price to raw material cost.
 Operating income for the Engineered Materials business decreased from \$27 million (2% of net sales) for fiscal 2009 to \$4 million (0% of net sales) in fiscal 2010.
-The decline is primarily attributable to a \$31 million negative relationship of net selling price to raw material cost partially offset by \$8 million of improved operating performance in manufacturing, \$7 million higher depreciation and amortization expense and \$2 million lower selling, general and administrative expenses.
+The decline is primarily attributable to \$9 million of non-cash fixed asset impairment charge related to closed facilities, a \$31 million negative relationship of net selling price to raw material cost and Pliant acquisition costs partially offset by \$23 million from acquisition volume described above.
 Operating loss for the Flexible Packaging business increased from \$13 million (negative 16% of net sales) for fiscal 2009 to \$77 million (negative 11% of net sales) in fiscal 2010.
-The increased operating loss is primarily attributable to \$37 million from acquisitions, including \$26 million of transaction costs, and \$33 million increase of integration and business optimization expense partially offset by \$7 million lower depreciation and amortization expense.
+The \$64 million increase is primarily attributable to (1) \$10 million of non-cash fixed asset impairment charges in fiscal 2010 related to restructuring, (2) integration costs related to the acquisition of Pliant and (3) acquisition costs related to Pliant partially offset by \$32 million from acquisition volume described above.